Klipper3d/klipper/docs/Code_Overview.md

 src/generic/somefile.h).

-The **klippy/** directory contains the C and Python source for the host part of the firmware.
+The **klippy/** directory contains the C and Python source for the host part of the software.

 The **lib/** directory contains external 3rd-party library code that is necessary to build some targets.